roshanmishra86/building/module2/README.md

 3. Add openai API keys in the OpenAI nodes
 4. SheetID when asked
 5. the sheet within the google sheet also has ID but you can manually fetch them
-6. Run the web hook like in the video
+6. Run the web hook like in the video using streamlit which you can access at this site `https://building-aa7wbhg85xnchjex2qnw86.streamlit.app/`

 # feature work needed